 Focus Areas

-Development of Trust in the Consultant-Consultee (or Consultee Group) Relationship
+Development of Safety in the Consultant-Consultee Relationship

 Development of Professional Presence